raspberrypilearning/rocket-launch/en/step_3.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-Each time a new frame is drawn the rocket needs to move up the screen to create an animation effect.
+Each time a new frame is drawn, the rocket needs to move up the screen to create an animation effect.
 </div>
 <div>
 ![A rocket flying at a steady speed from the bottom to the top of the screen.](images/fly.gif){:width="300px"}